SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 inhabited by Sunni Kurds and the entire country was ruled by Sunni Arab.
-Although national self-determination dictated that peoples should be grouped into countries by culture, the economicly-optimized Iraq became the hostile and violent land
+Although national self-determination dictated that peoples should be grouped into countries by culture, the economicly-optimized Iraq became a hostile and violent land of oppressed and misrepresented citizens.

 ## Furthermore, no states could achieve widespread liberty?